 51 C.E.

-Written from Troas, Paul sends the Second Epistle to the Corinthians as a follow-up letter of reconciliation and authority, defending his apostleship and strengthening the Corinthian church; it is carried by Titus as its courier.
+Written from Troas, Paul sends the Second Epistle to the Corinthians as a follow-up letter of reconciliation and authority, defending his apostleship and strengthening the Corinthian church; Titus serves as its courier.

 52 C.E.